-Ashtanga yoga was founded by the late Sri K Pattabhi Jois at the Ashtanga Yoga Research Institute in Mysore, India.
+Ashtanga Vinyasa Yoga was founded by the late Sri K Pattabhi Jois at the Ashtanga Yoga Research Institute in Mysore, India.
 The physical practice includes powerful sequences of postures in a set order, linked by ‘vinyasa’, the breath-movement synchronisation which is the heart of the Ashtanga system.

 Assisted Self-practice (“Mysore”)

-This is the traditional way of learning Ashtanga yoga, as it was taught by Pattabhi Jois.
+This is the traditional way of learning Ashtanga Yoga, as it was taught in Mysore, India.
 Rather than the whole class following the instructions of a teacher, each student practises at their own pace while the teacher gives individual verbal and physical adjustments as needed.

 The Ashtanga sequences are learned pose by pose, one by one.
 Therefore, your practice will be relatively short at the beginning, getting longer over time as your strength and stamina increase.
 When the student is ready, the next pose is added.
 Typically, a class will have students of different abilities and levels with beginners practising alongside more experienced practitioners.